va1entina/pseudony/README.md

 - health.csv: Contains only the health data columns (weight, blood group), plus a new columns of PIDs such that corresponding rows between the two CSV files have matching PIDs, plus a column for the patient's current age.
 The current age is calculated based on a patient's date of birth.

 ## Running the application
+The app is written with NodeJS, we expect that the last versions of Node and npm should are installed for running the project.
+You can find a guide [here](https://nodejs.dev/en/learn/how-to-install-nodejs/).

 ```
+// installing the dependencies
 npm install

+// running the app
 npm run devStart

-The app will be run on http://localhost:3000
 ```

+The service will be run on http://localhost:3000 and returns a very basic html to upload your CSV.